Tenants ‘exhausted’ with poor conditions at Kansas City apartments

 FOX4 spoke to one father, a dad to a 5-year-old-girl, who said for three-and-a-half weeks they could not bathe because there was no hot water.

-But that is not all – pests and water damage have become real issues for tenants – some saying they are at their wits end.
+But that’s not all.
+Pests and water damage have become real issues for tenants, some saying they are at their wits’ end.

-With no gas to cook her meals, Raquel Merino-Hill gives a tour of her apartment.
+With no gas to cook her meals, Raquel Merino-Hill gave a tour of her apartment Tuesday.

 “There is one, two, three, four, five, six baby mice.”